gregsdennis/coding-for-smarties/published/2016/09/29/Organize All the Things!.md

 Which brought to mind the [mantra that Trello started with](http://blog.trello.com/launch/):

->Trello is probably the simplest thing in the world: it’s a web page where you make a bunch of lists.
+>Trello is probably the simplest thing in the world: it's a web page where you make a bunch of lists.

 That's it!
 It's just a web app that allows you to organize stuff.